TUNNELING-GROUP/aqua-duct/docs/source/aqueduct_install.rst

 Extras
 ^^^^^^

-Access to some visualisation capabilities of Aqueduct requires additional Python modules:
+Access to some visualization capabilities of Aqueduct requires additional Python modules:

 #. matplotlib,
 #. pymol.